eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/comma-spacing/README.md

 This rule enforces consistent spacing before and after commas in variable declarations, array literals, object literals, function parameters, and sequences.

+This rule adds support for trailing comma in a types parameters list.

 This rule does not apply in either of the following cases:

 - between two commas